Manzanillo, Santa Teresa

 The area north of Manzanillo is one of the last long uninterrupted stretches of pristine beach wilderness on the Nicoya Peninsula.

 Birds breed in the thickets at the river estuaries and sea turtles come to lay their eggs in the sand.
 The beach is an important nesting site for olive ridley and the highly endangered » leatherback seaturtles.
-It has therefore been converted into a wildlife sanctuary which stretches from the Rio Manzanillo until » Punta Coyote.
+In 2008 it has therefore been converted into a wildlife sanctuary which stretches from the Rio Manzanillo until » Punta Coyote.

-In the middle of the reserve is the majestic Rio Bongo, one of the biggest rivers on the Nicoya Peninsula.
+In the middle of the 315 hectare reserve is the majestic Rio Bongo, the largest river on the Nicoya Peninsula.
 It forms the border between the provinces of Guanacaste and Puntarenas.
+Very near its estuary the Rio Bongo is joined by the Rio Ario and the Rio Cano Seco.

 From Manzanillo to the estuary of the Rio Bongo it is 7 kms.
 Driving on the beach is strictly prohibited.
 You can take a tour on horseback, or walk by foot.